 The government-backed platform will level the playing field for e-commerce behemoths such as Amazon and Flipkart, as well as tiny offline traders operating Kirana stores, which are the backbone of India’s retail industry.

-The business practices of Amazon and Flipkart have long been subject to complaints from small business owners.
+The business practices of Amazon and Flipkart have long been subject to complaints from small companies owners.

 Their proven technology has allowed Amazon and Flipkart to gain a significant share of the online retail market.